rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.30 =
+- Fixed a bug for AMP that some users using the default recipe theme may encounter

 = 4.29 Vrooom - speed optimizations for better SEO =
 This is a really exciting release for us.
 Here's a list of the fixes and improvements: